 Surveys can be a source of outcome measures or pre-treatment covariates

-Surveys are the most frequently-used tool for collecting experimental data in social science research, and the design of these surveys has a deterministic effect on the conclusions we draw about the treatments we study.
+Surveys are the most frequently-used tool for collecting experimental data in social science research, and the design of these surveys can have a profound effect on the conclusions we draw about the treatments we study.
 Therefore, the stakes are high when designing surveys around your experimental projects.

 When it comes to experimental research, surveys can serve two important, yet different, functions.
-Surveys can provide outcome data used to measure differences across outcomes in the control and treatment groups or they can provide pre-treatment covariate data that can improve randomization and the precision of treatment effect estimates.
+Surveys can provide outcome data used to measure differences across outcomes in the control and treatment groups or they can provide pre-treatment covariate data that can improve the precision of treatment effect estimates.

-A baseline survey, conducted before the implementation of an experiment, should include covariates, and a pre-treatment measure of the outcome.
-Covariate data can be used for improving randomization (through blocking for example) and increasing the precision with which treatment effects are eventually estimated (see below).
+A baseline survey, conducted before the implementation of an experiment, should include covariates, and, if possible, a pre-treatment measure of the outcome.
+Covariate data can be used for increasing the precision with which treatment effects are eventually estimated (see below).

 An endline survey, conducted after the implementation of an experiment, is primarily used to measure outcomes.
-Describing the population is important here as well, but covariate data collected after implementation is less useful for improving precision.
+Describing the population is important here as well, but covariate data collected after implementation are less useful for improving precision.

 There are benefits and drawbacks of surveys as measurement tools